mattermost/docs/source/administration/config-settings.rst

 | This feature's ``config.json`` setting is ``"EnableSVGs": false`` with options ``true`` and ``false``.                                                               |
 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Enable Latex Rendering
+Enable LaTeX Rendering
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-**True**: Enables rendering of latex code.
+**True**: Enables rendering of LaTeX code.

-**False**: Disables rendering of latex code to prevent the app from crashing when sharing code that might outgrow assigned memory.
-When disabled, latex code will be highlighted.
+**False**: Disables rendering of LaTeX code to prevent the app from crashing when sharing code that might outgrow assigned memory.
+When disabled, LaTeX code will be highlighted.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableLatex": false`` with options ``true`` and ``false``.                                                              |